Ulmus 'Rebona'

 Ulmus 'Rebona' is an American hybrid cultivar raised by the Wisconsin Alumni Research Foundation (WARF) as selection 'W916', derived from a crossing of Japanese Elm clone W43-8 = 'Reseda' with Siberian Elm clone W426 grown from seed collected from a street tree at Yankton, South Dakota.
 The tree was registered in 1993 by Conrad Appel KG, of Darmstadt (ceased trading 2006) and is a sibling of 'New Horizon' (selection 'W917').
 In Europe, 'Rebona' is marketed as a Resista elm protected under E U breeders' rights (E U council decision 2100/94).

 Description

 'Rebona' bears a close resemblance to its sibling 'New Horizon', but requires less maintenance owing to a better leader.
 The tree grows rapidly, developing a fastigiate pyramidal shape with ascending branches.
-The glossy clear-green leaves are comparatively small, though slightly larger than those of 'New Horizon'.
+The glossy leaves (6 to 9 cm long by 3 to 5 wide) are described by Resista Ulmen as "a little smaller and darker" than those of 'New Horizon'.
+The petiole is 10 to 15 mm long.

 Pests and diseases

 'Rebona' is highly resistant to Dutch elm disease, rated 5 out of 5.